 Go to ebird.org

 Select a region or location

 Use the bar charts to determine the arrival and departure dates of listed species

 Or click on the Line Graphs icon next to the species name

 Compare these dates to current migration events shown on the live maps listed below

 How radar is used for bird conservation?

-Nocturnal collisions with buildings is a major hurdle for migratory bird species.
+Nocturnal collisions with buildings are a major ecological hurdle for migratory bird species.
 There are instances of 500+ birds being killed in a few hours by a single building that failed to turn out its lights during migration events.
 While shutting out lights every night may not be plausible, researchers have combined radar science, migration statistics, and citizen science data to determine when and where lights need to be out.

 CSU and CLO have been able to predict high bird traffic areas and the potential light pollution areas they may encounter.
-A combination of heavy light pollution and high bird traffic create a 'high alert lights out warning.'
+A combination of heavy light pollution and high bird traffic creates a 'high alert lights out warning.'
 This alerts local governments and property owners that shutting off lights can prevent catastrophic bird kills.

 Live Migration Radar for the United States